True Crime Trivia Questions

 Tap an answer to reveal it.

-- During what years did the Moors Murders (Brady and Hindley) occur (as commonly cited)?
+- During what years was John Wayne Gacy active (as commonly cited)?

 - Which criminal-justice group is best known for using DNA to help exonerate wrongly convicted people in the U.S.?